Chapter 52 BWV 30 Freue dich, erlöste Schar

 C 30/10 followed by C 7/4 (transposed).

 This could be explained by Bach′s having looked over cantatas written for the same day, a practice for which there is much internal evidence offered in these essays.
 But C 30 was only latterly adapted for St John′s Day.
 The original verse for this aria, whilst taking note of ′time the destroyer′ calls for the sparing of the nobleman′s home.
 The text from C 7 is about Father, Spirit and Son bringing us the gift of baptism through Christ′s own blood.
-The stanza from C 30 is more benign than either of the others, a plea for time to pass quickly so as to bring us to the heavenly pastures, something for which we should be truly grateful and thankful.
+The stanza from C 30 is more benign, a plea for time to pass quickly so as to bring us to the heavenly pastures, something for which we should be truly grateful and thankful.
 There does appear to be something of a mismatch between the vehemence of the music of the soprano aria and the text it illuminates.
 That is the danger of paraphrase, much as Bach usually avoids the more obvious traps.

 Yet none of this explains the similarities between the C 30 and C 7 arias.
 Is there more to the background of the former work that we know nothing of?
 Or is this just one of those occasional coincidences that may well be inevitable with as busy and productive a composer as Bach?
 Or did Bach, almost certainly pressed for time, use the earlier aria as a semi-template for the later one?